nagara-app/nagara_db_sqlite/README.md

 ## What is it?

-Tanukiwi Database (TKDB) is an open-source database which consists of Japanese words, kanji and radical.
+Tanukiwi Database (TKDB) is an open-source database in JSON format which consists of Japanese words, kanji and radical.
 The data itself is coming from several sources that were carefully selected.

-TKDB is available in two formats: JSON and SQLite.
 You can use it for any projects, but appropiate attribution to this project and the source data must be given.

 ## Why was it created?